hwayne/learntla/content/pluscal/a-simple-spec.md

 end algorithm; *)
 ```

-The `EXTENDS` is the `#include` analog for TLA+. `TLC` is a module that adds `print` and `assert`. `print` is, incidentally, the only IO possible with TLA+.
+The `EXTENDS` is the `#include` analog for TLA+. `TLC` is a module that adds `print` and `assert`. `print` is, incidentally, the only IO possible with TLA+ and is provided for debugging purposes.

-The only thing that is different here is the `A:`.
+The only thing that may be unusual here is the `A:`.
 That is called a _label_.
 TLC treats labels as the "steps" in a specification; everything in the label happens at once.
 It's only between labels that the model can check invariants and switch processes.
 Also, you can't assign to the same variable twice in the same label.
 For the most part, it isn't too useful here.
 But it will be pretty important later.

 {{% notice warning %}}
 If you leave the `A:` out, your PlusCal will still transpile.
-This is because the TLC can infer the labels in a single process app. **Do not get into this habit.** You'll want to feel comfortable with them by the time we start concurrency. [this is bad]
+This is because the TLC can infer the labels in a single process app.
+For the most part it's fine to leave them out in single process apps, but you should keep them in mind.
 {{% /notice %}}

 I assume that you're familiar with other programming languages.
-Be make modeling more familiar, PlusCal has a bunch of similar constructs.
+To make modeling more familiar, PlusCal has similar constructs.
 The semantics are fairly obvious, so here's what they look like.
 Assume all variables have been initialized before and we're in a `begin` block.

 ### Logic Operators